SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 ## Running `dotnet test` to Check Our Work

-We should be able to run `dotnet test` from the command line now and see one passed test:
+We should be able to run `dotnet test` from the command line now and see one passed test.

-TODO: Screenshot

 And with that, we're ready to move on to considering and writing our first tests.

-TODO: Checkpoint -- the work up to this point can be found in tag `nunit-01-basicsetup`.
+:tada: **Checkpoint!** The work up to this point can be found in tag `nunit-01-basicsetup`.
+{: .notice--success}

 ## Our First Tests: Following Directions